-Deposits are applied to the most recent liability.
+Deposits are applied to the most recent liability, so be careful of making deposits late.
 Let's say you are required to make a deposit of $1500 every month.
 You don't make your March 15 deposit, but you make a deposit of $2000 on April 15 to catch up. $1500 is applied to April 15 and $500 to March 15.
 You may be assessed a penalty for the $1000 un-deposited for March 15.

 Other Types of Payroll-Related Penalties

 - Even if you can prove your failure to pay or report taxes wasn't "willful," and you avoid having to pay the Trust Fund Recovery Penalty, you can still face fines for late payments.

 - You also may be penalized for unpaid payroll taxes if you misclassified workers as independent contractors instead of as employees.